 Danes were recently ranked as the best non-native English speakers in the world, so it is easy for international students to get along in Denmark even if they don’t speak Danish.

 Denmark is widely cited as one of the world’s most liveable places.
 It has the world’s highest level of income equality according to the OECD.

 More than 10 per cent of Aarhus University students are international, representing over 120 nationalities.

 The International Centre offers a full induction and introduction programme as well as professional support and guidance throughout your time at AU.

 AU offers free career counselling and a free job bank for international Master’s students and graduates.

-The Green Card residence permit to complete a higher educational programme in Denmark is valid for an additional six months after completion of the degree, so graduates have time to look for work in Denmark.
+The work and residence permit automatically granted to those who complete a higher educational programme in Denmark is valid for an additional three years after completion of the degree, so graduates have plenty of time to look for work in Denmark.

 Located on Scandinavia’s southern edge, Denmark is Europe’s gateway to the Nordic region.
 Denmark is a safe and secure country with a very low crime rate.
 The Danes are relaxed, informal, and often ironic.
 ‘Hygge’ – making people feel at home – is an essential part of life.
 Maybe that is why the Danes have so often been named as the world’s happiest people.
 Most Danes also have a good command of English, so you can communicate easily even if you don’t speak Danish.